-\The preliminary data through Q2 FY 2018 is less than half of the FY 2017 baseline number likely due to weather-related factors, since less trenching activity can be expected during the winter months.
+\The preliminary data for FY 2018 through Q3 show that there were a total of 1,203 trenching/excavation hazards abated.
+This preliminary data is less than three quarters of the FY 2017 baseline number likely due to weather-related factors, since less trenching activity can be expected during the winter months.
 The number is also affected by the delay from when an abatement occurs to when the abated violation is entered into the OSHA Information System (OIS) database.